Scaling up vs. scaling out

 Scaling out horizontally

-App developers start to consider scaling out or horizontal scaling when they cannot get enough resources for their workloads, even operating on the highest performance levels.
-With horizontal scaling, data is split into several databases or shards, across servers and each shard can be scaled up or down independently.
+App developers start to consider scaling out or horizontal scaling when they can't get enough resources for their workloads, even operating on the highest performance levels.
+With horizontal scaling, data is split into several databases, or shards, across servers, and each shard can be scaled up or down independently.

 How does partitioning data improve scalability?
 When you scale up a single database by adding resources such as virtual machines (VMs), it will eventually reach a physical hardware limit.
 Because data partitions are each hosted on a separate server, if you divide data across multiple shards, you can scale out a system almost limitlessly.